Ashanth-Ganesh/AI-workflow-studio/README.md

 To run the processes directly instead, start the `db` Compose service, install `requirements.txt` into a Python environment, then from the repository root run `alembic -c apps/api/alembic.ini upgrade head` and `uvicorn --app-dir apps/api/src ai_workflow_studio.main:app --reload`.
 Start the frontend with `npm run dev` from `apps/web`.

+Docker Compose publishes PostgreSQL on `localhost:5432`.
+Stop another local PostgreSQL instance first if it already uses that port.
+Application state is kept in the named `postgres_data` Docker volume; `Ctrl+C` in `run.ps1` stops the Compose services but intentionally leaves that volume and Docker Desktop intact.

 ## OAuth provider setup

 Register these local callback URLs with the corresponding provider: